gtumedei/irs-project/docs/report.md

 ### Light chasing with obstacle avoidance

 As mentioned earlier, thanks to the purchase of the add-on kit we were able to equip the robot with two light sensors, enabling us to create a new controller for light chasing with obstacle avoidance.
+This is an extension of the previous control program and implements, in addition to wandering and obstacle avoidance, an additional behavior for light chasing.

 #### Design